peterhinch/micropython-mqtt/bridge/BRIDGE.md

  Subscriptions should be performed after waiting for initial `ready` status.
  Multiple subscriptions may have separate callbacks.
 In the event of an outage re-subscription is automatic.
- 3. `get_time` Arg `timeout=60`.
-This pauses for upto `timeout` seconds while attempting to retrieve time from an NTP server.
-Returns a time value in seconds since the epoch, or 0 on failure.
+ 3. `get_time` Args `pause=120, y2k=False`.
+This attempts to retrieve time from
+ an NTP server.
+Returns a time value in seconds since the epoch.
+If `y2k` is `True` the epoch is 2000-01-01 00:00:00 UTC, otherwise it is the epoch as defined on the host device.
+A host epoch ensures that `time.localtime()` will produce a valid result.
+ In the event of failure it will pause for `pause` seconds before again querying a timeserver.
+In the event of communication problems the task can therefore pause for some time until a valid time is acquired.
+When this occurs return is fast.
 Typical usage is to set the RTC.
-It should be noted that failures seem fairly common.
- If the ESP8266 acquires a valid time return is "as soon as possible".
  A call to `get_time` causes the ESP8266 to issue `socket.getaddrinfo()` which unfortunately is currently a blocking call: the ESP8266 blocks for a period but the host does not.
 This can delay overall responsiveness for the duration.
- The timeout applies on the assumption that WiFi is up.
-Otherwise the timeout begins once connectivity is restored.
  4. `ready` No arg. `await mqttlink.ready()` returns when the link is up.

  Synchronous methods: